abizerPatanwala/Real-Time-Optimal-Path-Planning-of-Non-Holonomic-Robots/README.md

 - *python3 batch_informed_trees.py* for BIT*
 - *python3 adaptively_informed_trees_star.py* for AIT*
 - *python3 rrt.py* for RRT

-TO run the MPC in 2d, download the file from folder *local planner* and run *python3 MPC.py*
+To run the MPC in 2d, download the file from folder *local planner* and run *python3 MPC.py*